-The CLCs also build community connections, even in simple ways like keeping the gym open so the community can form a volleyball or basketball league.
-With the interaction between community and school, the community feels ownership of the school.

-Right, students in Oyler's alternative education program work toward their diplomas.
+The CLCs also build community connections, even in simple s ways like keeping the gym open so the community can form a volRight, students in Oyler's alternative education program work toward their diplomas.
 Middle, after school, Oyler becomes a Boys and Girls Club, with activities for students like Kameron.
 Bottom, college access advisor Sam Stupak helps Oyler students Tonly and Lester make their postsecondary plans.